crashtestjustin/members-only-test/README.md

 Basic login functionality is set up.

-Finally I need to create a nicer looking UI
+UI id basically done (homepage only) but now I need to go back to the deployment walkthrough and deploy the application online successfully.